General Rules of T20 Cricket

 3. Fair Play Awards: In recognition of teams that consistently exhibit fair play and sportsmanship, tournaments often include Fair Play Awards.
 These awards not only celebrate teams that embody the true essence of cricket but also encourage others to follow suit, promoting a positive and respectful environment on the field.

-Also Read General Rules of Pickleball Sport
+Also Read General Rules of Speedminton

 Frequently Asked Questions